 Looking to travel to the northeast of England or Scotland?
-You’ll soon find yourself on a brand-new Azuma train, operated by London North Eastern Railway (LNER).
+You’ll find yourself on a brand-new Azuma train, operated by London North Eastern Railway (LNER).

-Rolling out to commercial service from mid-May 2019, the futuristic Azuma trains will bring increased speed, comfort and reliability to passengers travelling between London, the East Midlands, Yorkshire, North East England and Scotland.
+Rolling out to commercial service from mid-May 2019, the futuristic Azuma trains bring increased speed, comfort and reliability to passengers travelling between London, the East Midlands, Yorkshire, North East England and Scotland.

 At Trainline, we’ll provide you with the best fares for Azuma trains, making it simple for you to book tickets and pay with confidence.